FatihKoz/DisposableTheme/docs/README.md

 Compatible with phpVMS v7 builds as described below;

-* Theme versions starting with v3.1.xx supports **only** php8.x and laravel9.x
+* Theme versions starting with v3.1.xx supports **only** php8 and laravel9
-* Minimum required phpVMS v7 version is `phpVms 7.0.0-Laravel9` for v3.1.xx
+* Minimum required phpVMS v7 version is `phpVms 7.0.0-dev+220314.128480` for v3.1.xx
 * Theme version v3.0.19 is the latest version with php7.4 and laravel8 support
 * Latest available phpVMS v7 version is `phpVms 7.0.0-dev+220307.00bf18` (07.MAR.22) for v3.0.19
 * Minimum required phpVMS v7 version is `phpVms 7.0.0-dev+211214.c12cf0` (14.DEC.21) for v3.0.19

-## Important Changes

-* License changed
-* Bootstrap version changed from v4.x to v5.x
-* Theme helpers logic changed and now can be customized by duplication as per your needs.
-Theme no longer uses other Disposable addon helpers.
-* Theme is **NOT** compatible with older seperate Disposable addons, it is designed to be fully compatible with Disposable v3 series addons (Basic and Special as of date)
-* Theme is **NOT** compatible with beta4 or earlier builds of phpVMS v7 prior to **14.DEC.21**

 ## Installation